Polly Bemis: Legacy

 In 1987, the cabin, known as Polly Bemis House, was restored.
-Bemis's body was reburied on the grounds by the cabin, which is located 17 miles north of Warren, Idaho.
+Polly's body was reburied on the grounds by the cabin, which is located 17 miles north of Warren, Idaho.
 The cabin became a museum, and in 1988, it was placed on the National Register of Historic Places.

 In 1987, a dedication ceremony was held and Idaho Governor Cecil Andrus stated, "The history of Polly Bemis is a great part of the legacy of central Idaho.
 She is the foremost pioneer on the rugged Salmon River."
-Bemis was inducted into the Idaho Hall of Fame in 1996.
+Polly was inducted into the Idaho Hall of Fame in 1996.

-Bemis is the subject of a series of paintings, Chinese in Idaho, by Chinese-American artist Hung Liu.
+Polly is the subject of a series of paintings, Chinese in Idaho, by Chinese-American artist Hung Liu.
 The University of Idaho has described her as "Idaho's most famous Chinese woman," and offered an anthropology course called "The World of Polly Bemis".

+In 2023 the Lost Apple Project re-discovered a variety of apple on the Bemis' ranch, which has been named the 'Polly Bemis' apple.

 Ongoing biographical debates

 Current biographers continue to debate the details of Polly Bemis' life.
 For example, there is little evidence that she was ever actually known as "Lalu" or that "Hong King" was really her owner's name.
-Also, there is no evidence that Bemis was actually a prostitute; from a cultural standpoint, it is more likely that Bemis was a concubine.
+Also, there is no evidence that Polly was actually a prostitute; from a cultural standpoint, it is more likely that Polly was a concubine.
 One National Park Service site claims she was an indentured dance hostess.
-Finally, as she neared death, Bemis denied the long-standing public belief that she was "won in a poker game."
+Finally, as she neared death, Polly denied the long-standing public belief that she was "won in a poker game."

 According to a summary of author McCunn's research in the San Francisco Chronicle, "Charlie married Polly to prevent her from being deported as a result of the 1892 Geary Act, which required legal Chinese residents to carry a certificate of admission, something Polly lacked.
 Despite Idaho's anti-miscegenation laws, the Bemises were wed by a white judge, who himself was married to a Tukudeka Indian."